gerryw1389/gerryw1389.github.io/_posts/2016-05-30-command-prompt-overview.md

    - While in the shell during an administrative session, you are running as the admin.
 Don't believe me?
 Type `whoami` and compare that to a normal Command Prompt session.

-2. Run (keyboard shortcut Win + R) => cmd => press Enter.
+2. [Run =>](https://automationadmin.com/2016/05/command-prompt-overview/) => `cmd` => press Enter.
 This will get you an unelevated session and should work for some tasks like commands that get statuses (read only), but will rarely work when you need to make a change to the system (modify / write).

 In addition to the Command Prompt, the preferred administration tool to use in Windows nowadays is Powershell.
 There are multiple ways to launch it: